holepunchto/pear-docs/guide/making-a-pear-app.md

 }
 ```

 ## Step 3.
-Update gui settings
+Update Graphical User Interface (GUI) settings

 To make sure that the app looks the way intended, update the `pear` property in `package.json`.
-See all the possibly options in the [reference doc](../reference/configuration.md).
+See all the possibly options in the [Configuration Documentation](../reference/configuration.md).

 Open `package.json` and update the `"pear"` property: